Lefferts Historic House

 Brooklyn, New York

-2024 - present
+2024 - 2025

 In Prospect Park sits an 18th-Century Dutch Revival house.
 Not only was it home to one of the most prominent Dutch families in New York State, but it was also home to the Africans / Black people whom the Lefferts enslaved and whose labor the Lefferts exploited and thus accumulated wealth.
-The Prospect Park Alliance, who manage the building on behalf of the owner, the City of New York, began a Mellon Foundation-funded initiative, ReImagine Lefferts, in 2021, to explore how to incorporate into the interpretation of the site the story about the enslaved Africans who the Lefferts enslaved at the house from approximately 1689 - 1827 (138 years).
+The Prospect Park Alliance, who manages the building on behalf of the owner, the City of New York, began a Mellon Foundation-funded initiative, ReImagine Lefferts, in 2021, to explore how to incorporate into the interpretation of the site the story about the enslaved Africans who the Lefferts enslaved at the house from approximately 1689 - 1827 (138 years).

 Resources: